-Intertwined memories?
-Traces of the Shoah and Colonialism in the Berlin Palace and the Ethnological Collections
+Intertwined memory(s)?
+Traces of the Shoah and colonialism in the Berlin Palace and the ethnological collections

 The following topics are part of this Project